sag-enhanced/docs/errors.md

    - You will have to buy a new one

 3. Are you using our `Patreon domain` pool?
-   - try generating again, it should give you a new domain
    - inform us so we can remove the domain!

-## Steam is limiting account creations from your IP.
+## Steam is temporarily limiting account creations.

-**Please don't ask us, we can't help you.
-This is an issue between you and Steam**

-Steam is limiting account creations from every IP and it seems like you hit the limit.
+Steam is limiting account creations by IPs AND email domain.

-The limit is: `15 per day per ip`.

-If you hit this limit but did not generate any accounts, it's probably that someone with the same ip address hit it (due to ip address sharing) or that steam does not trust you.
+- IP limit: `15/day`
+- Domain limit: `200/day` (rough estimate)

-You can try changing your IP to resolve this issue:
+You can try the following with your IP to resolve this issue:
 1. restart your router to get a new IP (only works if you have a dynamic IP)
 2. use a **good** vpn or **good** residential proxies
+3. wait a day

+Get a (new) [custom domain](customdomain.md) for domain limits.

 ## Steam refused account generation.